wallymathieu/assertfail/_posts/2023-02-19-Sample-monorepo-conversion.md

 This is a story about a project I worked on.
 We had some pain points related to many different source repositories.

 - Shared business domain library that contained shared business types
-- Shared library with a base parent entity (with common behaviour)
+- Shared library with a base parent entity (with common behavior)
 - Many services that dealt with different subdomains that uses a few shared libraries
 - Very complicated requirements with lots of nuances
 - Different persons had different areas of expertise